jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 ## Special Features

-1. **Eadarra, the Threshold Month** - The first month of each year (Eadarra) has a variable length, beginning on the spring equinox and ending with the next new moon.
-This deliberate variability honors the uncertain, liminal nature of transitions between states.
+1. **Idir-Ré, the Threshold Month** - This special month contains the spring equinox, which divides it into Dorcha-Idir-Ré (Dark Between-Time) before the equinox and Geal-Idir-Ré (Bright Between-Time) after.
+The equinox marks the precise transition from one year to the next within this threshold month.

-2. **13-Month Years** - Approximately every three years, the calendar naturally includes 13 lunar months between spring equinoxes, acknowledging the true relationship between lunar and solar cycles.
+2. **Danu, the Special 13th Month** - Approximately every three years, 13 complete lunar cycles occur between consecutive months containing the spring equinox.
+During these expanded years, a special month named Danu (after the primordial mother goddess) manifests, honoring the feminine divine energy.

 3. **Observational Basis** - The calendar relies on direct observation of astronomical events rather than mathematical formulas, connecting users more deeply to natural cycles.